Rvn0xsy/red-tldr-db/README.md

 red-tldr is a free and open source project, and we welcome anyone to contribute to its development and progress.

 - Take a look at our [issues](https://github.com/Rvn0xsy/red-tldr-db/issues) list and consider sending a [Pull Request](https://github.com/Rvn0xsy/red-tldr-db/pulls) to dev branch.
 - If you want to add a new feature, please create an [issues](https://github.com/Rvn0xsy/red-tldr-db/issues) first to describe the new feature, as well as the implementation approach.
-Once a proposal is accepted, create an implementation of the new features and submit it as a [pull request][Pull Request](https://github.com/Rvn0xsy/red-tldr-db/pulls).
+Once a proposal is accepted, create an implementation of the new features and submit it as a [Pull Request](https://github.com/Rvn0xsy/red-tldr-db/pulls).
 - Sorry for my poor English.
 Improvements for this document are welcome, even some typo fixes.
 - If you have great ideas, send an email to rvn0xsy@gmail.com.